nolauren/2025esu/README.md

     - Hands on and lecturing; interactive!
     - Attention to language clarity and taking our time.
     - Collaboration and working groups.
-    - Saying when one doesn't understand a certain or phrase.
+    - Saying when one doesn't understand a certain idea or phrase.
-    - All questions are great!
+    - All questions are great and at any time!
-    -

   - Any that we should add/adjust?